All About Eve: Thematic content

-Another important theme of the film, in terms of war politics and sexuality, involves the post-World War II pressure placed upon women to resume "traditional" female roles.
-This is illustrated in the contrast between Margo's mockery of Karen Richards for being a "happy little housewife" and her lengthy and inspired monologue, as a reformed woman later, about the virtuousness of marriage, including how a woman is not truly a woman without having a man beside her.
-This submissive and feminine Margo is contrasted with the theatricality, combativeness, and egotism of the earlier career woman Margo.
-Margo quips that Eve should place her award "where her heart should be", and Eve is shown bereft at the end of the film.
-At dinner, the two married couples see Eve and Addison in a similarly negative light, with Margo wondering aloud what schemes Eve was constructing in her "feverish little brain".

 All About Eve has long been a favored film among gay audiences, likely due to its campy overtones (in part due to the casting of Davis) and its general sophistication.
 Davis, who long had a strong gay fan base, expressed support for gay men in her 1972 interview with The Advocate.

-Awards and honors
+Accolades

 Later recognition and rankings

 In 1990, All About Eve was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant."
 The Academy Film Archive preserved All About Eve in 2000.
 The film received in 1997 a placement on the Producers Guild of America Hall of Fame.
-The film also has a 99% rating on Rotten Tomatoes.
 The film has been selected by the American Film Institute for many of their 100 Years lists.

 When AFI named Bette Davis #2 on its list of the greatest female American screen legends, All About Eve was the film selected to highlight Davis' legendary career.
 The Writers Guild of America has ranked the film's screenplay as the fifth greatest ever written.